Adaptive Online Non-stochastic Control: Introduction

 \subsection{Background \& Motivation}

-We consider a typical NSC problem with a time-slotted dynamical system and we follow the setting of Online Convex Optimization (OCO)-based control initiated by \cite{pmlr-v97-agarwal19c}.
-At each time step, the controller observes the system state $\vec{x}_t \in \mathbb{R}^{d_x}$ and decides an action $\vec{u}_t \in \mathbb{R}^{d_u}$ which induces cost $c_t(\vec{x}_t, \vec{u}_t)$, and the system transitions to state $\vec{x}_{t+1}$.
-Similar to \cite{pmlr-v97-agarwal19c}, we study Linear Time Invariant ($LTI$) systems where the transition is parameterized by matrices $A$, $B$ and a \emph{disturbance} vector $\vec w_t$:
+We consider a typical NSC problem with a time-slotted dynamical system \citep{pmlr-v97-agarwal19c}.
+Namely, at each time step, the controller observes the system state $\vec{x}_t \in \mathbb{R}^{d_x}$ and decides an action $\vec{u}_t \in \mathbb{R}^{d_u}$ which induces cost $c_t(\vec{x}_t, \vec{u}_t)$.
+Then, the system transitions to state $\vec{x}_{t+1}$.
+Note that the new state and cost function, at each step, are revealed to the controller \emph{after} it commits its action.
+Similar to \citep{pmlr-v97-agarwal19c}, we study Linear Time Invariant (LTI) systems where the transition is parametrized by matrices $A$, $B$ and a \emph{disturbance} vector $\vec w_t$: